-Purpose To designate common areas which are committed to perpetual open space in planned developments inSpace are intended to remain as common areas without structures in planned communities and planned developments.
-Uses allowed on Dedicated Open Space areas are limited to those prescribed in the planned development or applicable Corresponding Zoning District(s) Planned Community (PC) zone for The Sea Ranch, planned development Rural Residential (RR) zone for the Bodega Harbor, and future planned developments Principally Permitted Use Common areas without structures in planned communities and planned developments to protect resources and allow passive recreational activities.
-This use allows grazing and outdoor crop production to enhance and manage protected resources.
+Purpose To designate common areas which are committed to perpetual open space in planned developments Corresponding Zoning District(s) Planned Community (PC) zone for The Sea Ranch planned development Rural Residential (RR) zone for the Bodega Harbor and other planned developments Principally Permitted Use Lands designated as Dedicated Open Space are intended to remain as common areas without structures in planned communities and planned developments.
+Uses allowed on Dedicated Open Space areas are limited to those prescribed in the planned development or applicable planned community approval.
+Approved uses may include grazing, outdoor crop production, and passive recreation.
 Designation Criteria A Land Use Map Amendment to apply the Dedicated Open Space land use designation requires a Local Coastal Plan Amendment subject to certification by the California Coastal Commission and must meet the standards in Chapter 3 of the California Coastal Act.
-A Local Coastal Plan Amendment to apply the Dedicated Open Space land use designation must also be consistent with other policies of the Local Coastal Plan and meet all of the following criteria: Land is a designated common area without open space in a planned community.
-Lands without existing residential, commer
+A Local Coastal Plan Amendment to apply the Dedicated Open Space land use designation must also be consistent with other policies of the Local Coastal Plan and meet all of the following criteria: Land is a designated common area without development which is committed to open space in a planned community.
+Lands without existing residential, commercial, or industrial development.

-2.4 COMMERCIAL LAND USE
+2.3 COMMERCIAL LAND USE